Last updated on November 26th, 2022

-Thanks to being an animated sitcom with non-aging characters, a few subsequent Christmas episodes aired, though with different plotlines.
+Thanks to being an animated sitcom with non-aging characters, two subsequent Christmas episodes aired, though with different plotlines.

 On TV/home video

-“Deck the Mall” is available on DVD, both as a single-disc release and as part of a first season set.
+“Deck the Mall” is available on DVD, both as a single-disc release and as part of “6Teen”‘s first season set.